quanticsoul4772/quanticsoul4772/README.md

 - **Agent infrastructure**: harnesses, orchestration, and eval/testing loops for LLM agents.
 - **Test automation and performance testing**: test strategy, harnesses, and performance validation for complex systems at network scale.
 15+ years in software testing and network security.

-Engagement: fixed scope ("MCP server for your API, delivered in 2 weeks") or ongoing at ~10 hrs/week.

 **Contact:** open an issue on any repo.

 ## Selected work